The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Applications

-As already mentioned above, this analysis is not intended to describe the true underlying distribution of the X-ray data and parameter fits are not meant to be used for inference for the physics of X-rays; it should rather show new insights that can be gained by Gaussianizing the solar flare dataset.
-Future research based on this additional information can lead to new physical interpretations of the statistical properties X-ray count rates, see for example \citet{Aschwanden10}.
+As mentioned above, this analysis is not intended to describe the underlying process of solar flare gamma rays; it should rather show new insights that can be gained by Gaussianizing.
+Future research based on these new findings might lead to new physical interpretations of the statistical properties gamma-ray count rates, see for example \citet{Aschwanden11}.